gnzlbg/static_vector/README.md

   where only a stack and the static memory segment are available,
 - memory allocation imposes an unacceptable performance penalty, e.g., with respect to latency,
 - allocation of objects with complex lifetimes in the _static_-memory segment is required,
-- non-default constructible objects must be stored such that `std::array` is not an option,
+- `std::array` is not an option, e.g., if non-default constructible objects must be stored,
 - a dynamic resizable array is required within `constexpr` functions,
-- full control over the storage location of the vector elements is required.
+- the storage location of the vector elements is required to be within the vector object itself (e.g. to support `memcopy` for serialization purposes).

 # <a id="DESIGN"></a>3.
-Design
+Design Decisions

 In this section Frequently Asked Questions are answered, an overview of existing implementations is given, and the rationale behind the proposed design is